 Cover Limits

-Higher liability limits cost more. $500K professional indemnity may suit a freelancer, but corporate contracts often require $1M - $2M+.
+Higher liability limits cost more.
+A freelancer may find $500K PI adequate, but corporate and government contracts often require $1M to $5M.
 Choosing the right limit balances cost against your largest contract requirements.

 👥

-More team members means greater employer's liability exposure and more people who could make errors on client projects.
-Using subcontractors and freelancers may also affect your premium depending on how they are engaged and insured.
+More team members increase employer liability exposure and the number of people who could introduce errors on client projects.
+Engaging subcontractors and freelancers may also affect your premium depending on how they are contracted and insured.

 Real-World Insurance Scenarios for Web Developers

-These common scenarios illustrate why the right insurance matters for web development businesses.
+These common scenarios illustrate why appropriate insurance matters for web development businesses.

 E-commerce Site Crashes During Peak Sales

 An e-commerce website you built crashes on Black Friday due to a coding error that causes the database to lock under high traffic.
-The client loses an estimated $80,000 in sales over the 12-hour outage.
+The client loses an estimated $90,000 in sales over a 14-hour outage.

 • Professional indemnity covers the client's claim for lost revenue caused by the website failure

-• The client may also claim for reputational damage and customer loss, increasing the total claim
+• The client may also claim for reputational damage and customer loss, increasing the total demand

 • Your insurer handles legal defence and settlement negotiation on your behalf